Public Records Request

 A person desiring to inspect public records may submit a request to the City Clerk's Office in writing to:

 City of Hesperia

 Attn: City Clerk

 9700 Seventh Ave.

 Hesperia, CA 92345

-If you would like a copy of a specific record maintained by the City of Hesperia, please download and fill-out the Public Records Request Form
+If you would like a copy of a specific record maintained by the City of Hesperia, please submit a Public Records Request

 and submit it to the City Clerk's Office.
 The request must describe the records sought in sufficient detail to enable the Office to identify and locate the requested records.
 Requests are accepted via email

 , fax at (760) 947-2881, by mail or in person.